 Follow the Governor Limits to ensure that your trigger doesn't exceed the maximum limits for CPU time, database operations, and other resources.

-Conclusion Apex triggers are a powerful tool for automating and customizing your Salesforce org.
+Apex triggers are a powerful tool for automating and customizing your Salesforce org.
 With some planning and careful coding, you can use triggers to streamline your processes and improve efficiency.